Over 300,000 people cooking safely!

 The set up (verification) process takes a matter of seconds.

-No, the radio pairing between the PCU and sensor is unique.
+No, the radio pairing between the PCU and Multisensor is unique.

-Both the sensor and PCU have extensive self-diagnosis and on-board data recording, which has enabled the product to be made highly reliable.
-Should a fault be found in either the sensor or the PCU, cooking is limited to a short period, after which the user must reset the power with the OK button to continue.
+Both the Multisensor and PCU have extensive self-diagnosis and on-board data recording, which has enabled the product to be made highly reliable.
+Should a fault be found in either the Multisensor or the PCU, cooking is limited to a short period, after which the user must reset the power with the OK button to continue.